Obama to make landmark visit to Myanmar this month

 SANCTIONS EASED

-The United States eased sanctions on Myanmar this year in recognition of the political and economic change under way, and many U.S. companies are looking at starting operations in the country located between China and India, with its abundant resources and low-cost labor.
+The United States eased sanctions on Myanmar this year in recognition of the political and economic changes under way, and many U.S. companies are looking at starting operations in the country, located between China and India, which has abundant resources and low-cost labour.

 In November 2011, Hillary Clinton became the first U.S. secretary of state to visit Myanmar in more than 50 years.